nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Add a participant without birthdate

    1. Test case: `add n/Hartin Menz p/91234567 e/hartin@gmail.com a/NUS` <br>
-      Expected: Participant is added to the participant list.
-Details of the participant shown in the status message.
+      Expected: The participant is added to the participant list.
+Details of the participant are shown in the status message.

 2. Add a participant with birthdate

    1. Test case: `add n/Hartin Menz p/99991234 e/menz@gmail.com a/NTU d/1970-11-11` <br>
-      Expected: Participant is added to the participant list.
-Details of the participant shown in the status message.
+      Expected: The participant is added to the participant list.
+Details of the participant are shown in the status message.

 ### Deleting a participant

-1. Delete a participant while all participants are being shown
+1. Delete a participant while all participants are shown

    1. Prerequisites: All participants listed using the `list` command.
-At least one participant in the participant list.
+At least one participant is in the participant list.

    1. Test case: `delete 1`<br>
-      Expected: First participant is deleted from the participant list.
-Details of the deleted participant shown in the status message.
+      Expected: The first participant in the participant list is deleted.
+Details of the deleted participant are shown in the status message.

    1. Test case: `delete 0`<br>